 3.7.
 Principal Finance Officer (Executive Business Manager)

-All academy trusts must have a Principal Finance Officer (PFO), appointed by the trust’s board, who is the trust’s Finance Director or Executive Business Manager or equivalent.
+All academy trusts must have a Principal Finance Officer (PFO), appointed by the trust’s board, who is the trust’s Finance Director or Executive Business Manager or equivalent, and to whom responsibility for the trust’s detailed financial procedures is delegated.
+The CFO should play both a technical and leadership role.

 Key roles are:

 the preparation of the annual accounts